DJ-Anica/DJ-Anica.github.io/README.md

 # DJ-Anica.github.io
-A website demonstrating my HTML/CSS projects.
+A collection of my HTML/CSS projects.